103sbavert/JADA/README.md

 ### Collaborators
 * [Patricia B.](https://github.com/pborlongan): The designer of the app's new UI overhaul.
 Most of the design was designed by her, I am highly thankful to her for helping me out.

-### Known Bugs/Issues

-* [Fixed] Searching for a word shows an empty screen, no error message no result.
-One such word is "Nope".
-The issue cannot be fixed as this is something wrong on the server's side, the server doesn't provide a definition for those words.
-* Some words might throw a 404 error regardless of them appearing in the lemmas list.

 ## Download
 Currently the app is only available on Github releases due to some compilcated personal reasons.
 You can [download the app from Github releases here.](https://github.com/sbeve72/JADA/releases/latest)